EKarton/PhotoManager/phase2/business_requirements.md

 - Move to different directories
 - Each time a tag is removed/added to an image, that image has a new file name with those new tag names
 - Make logs***
+- The user should be able to move a file to another directory under the "root" directory.
+(It's okay if your program works when the target directory is not under the "root" directory, but your program doesn't need to be able to handle that if you prefer.)
+- The user should also be able to open (directly in their OS's file viewer) the directory containing the current image file.
+- When viewing an image, the user can select multiple tags at once and apply them to the current image.
+The user can also remove tags from the image.
+- The absolute path to that image file should be visible in the UI.
+- The user wants to be able to manage a set of tags independently from any images.
+This tag set should persist through a quit and restart.
+The user doesn't want to type the `@` symbol, although it should appear in tagged image filenames.

 ## Why is the image names have the tag names?
 - It is so that anyone without the program can search people up in images.